sofiiir/eds220-hwk4/README.md

 <img width="442" height="97" alt="Screenshot 2025-11-23 at 6 43 41 PM" src="https://github.com/user-attachments/assets/b33968be-2fe7-4b64-97cf-0260e4ba105d" />

-Note: The data files were added to the gitignore.
+Note: The data files were added to the .gitignore.
 See data access above for details on data acquisition.

 ## References: